rust-embedded/discovery-mb2/mdbook/src/05-meet-your-software/light-it-up.md

 > separate variables and thus lots of possible confusing behaviour because two variables modify the
 > same resource.
 In order to avoid this, PACs are implemented in a way that it would panic if you
 > tried to take the peripherals twice.

+(Again, if you are confused by all of this, the [next chapter] will go through it all again in greater detail.)

 Now we can light the LED connected to `row1`, `col1` up by setting the `row1` pin to high (i.e. switching it on).
 The reason we can leave `col1` set to low is because of how the LED matrix